 Rideshare drivers and other “gig economy” workers, solopreneurs, and freelancers.
 Hurdlr also explicitly targets their app at real estate agents.

 Need help staying on top of your tax deductions?

 Mileage is just one of the travel write-offs that can reduce your tax obligation.
 Lodging, food, airfare, and other travel costs can also cut you a break.
 Learn more with our guide to business travel deductions.

 Further reading: The Best Apps for Managing Receipts

 How Bench can help

 Your mileage is just one of many potential tax deductions available to your business.
 If you’re looking for a solution to tracking the rest of your expenses so you don’t miss a single tax deduction, try Bench.
 We’re America’s biggest bookkeeping company, and our platform automates so much of the stress of staying on top of your monthly reporting.
 Just connect your accounts, and your personal bookkeeping team automatically imports all your transactions to categorize and generate reports.
-You also get access to our in-house tax professionals who will help you optimize your income tax return, so you don’t leave a single cent of savings on the table.
+You also get access to our tax professionals who will help you optimize your income tax return, so you don’t leave a single cent of savings on the table.
 Learn more.